Weak randomness in graphons and theons: VC dimension and weak randomness

 \begin{theorem} Let $\cF$ and $\cF'$ be families of finite graphs up to isomorphism and suppose $\cF=S(\cF')$.
-Then $\cF$ has NIP if and only if $\cF'$ has NIP.
+Then $\cF$ has bounded VC~dimension if and only if $\cF'$ has bounded VC~dimension.

-In particular, if $\cF$ is a family of finite graphs that is closed under substitutions and under induced subgraphs and $\cP$ is the family of all prime graphs of $\cF$, then $\cF$ has NIP if and only if $\cP$ has NIP. \end{theorem}
+In particular, if $\cF$ is a family of finite graphs that is closed under substitutions and under induced subgraphs and $\cP$ is the family of all prime graphs of $\cF$, then $\cF$ has bounded VC~dimension if and only if $\cP$ has bounded VC~dimension. \end{theorem}

 \begin{proof} By Lemmas~\ref{lem:VCVC'} and~\ref{lem:VC'subst} and Remark~\ref{rmk:NIPVC'} with a simple induction, we have

 so the first statement follows.